 Another ScholarBlogs example is the Experimental Ethnography @ Emory site.
 Experimental Ethnography @ Emory is a working group of students and faculty at Emory University, committed to producing knowledge in experimental & hybrid forms at the intersection of social science, humanities, arts, and public scholarship.
 They recently published an interview/conversation with Dr. Kwame Phillips, a film-maker/educator, co-author of “‘The People Who Keep on Going’: A Futures of Black Radicalism Listening Party, Vol. I,” and Assistant Professor of Communications at John Cabot University.
 In the conversation with Dr. Debra Vidali (Associate Professor of Anthropology), Phillips discusses “mixtape scholarship,” having collaborated with co-author Dr. Shana L. Redmond (Professor of Global Jazz Studies and Musicology at UCLA) to create a mixtape in their chapter from the book, The Futures of Black Radicalism (2017).
 You can read more about Dr. Phillips’ multimodal projects on the Experimental Ethnography ScholarBlogs site.

 Many laboratories also use ScholarBlogs to feature their work and relay timely communications about important research.
 For example, the Wuest Lab uses their site to post information about current lab members, post student project videos from the classes Bill Wuest has taught, and feature the lab’s research, publications, and news items.
-Other departments across the university, including library departments, have used ScholarBlogs for their news updates.
+Other departments across the university, including library departments, have used ScholarBlogs for their news updates and blogs.
 For example, the Emory University Libraries & Information Technology Services’ “LITS Online News” site uses the ScholarBlogs platform to publish news stories, updates, and staff features.
 This ECDS blog itself is hosted through ScholarBlogs.
-Additionally, some departments and working groups have recently used ScholarBlogs sites to communicate updates related to current political and civil rights events, including the Candler Doctor of Ministry Projects site and Candler School of Theology’s “Affirming Black Lives and Confessing White Supremacy” website.
+Additionally, some working groups have recently used ScholarBlogs sites to communicate updates related to current political and civil rights events, including the Candler Doctor of Ministry Projects site and Candler School of Theology’s “Affirming Black Lives and Confessing White Supremacy” website.

 ScholarBlogs have been in use since September 2011 and are currently managed by ECDS’s Systems Lead, Chase Lovellette.
 To learn more, visit the ScholarBlogs homepage; for support in using ScholarBlogs in research and teaching, please contact ECDS at: ecds [at] emory [dot] edu